FedTP: Federated Learning by Transformer Personalization: Conclusions

 \section{Conclusions}

 We have investigated the impact of self-attention under the federated learning framework and have revealed that FedAvg actually would degrade the performance of self-attention in non-IID scenarios.
 To address this issue, we designed a novel Transformer-based federated learning framework called FedTP that learns personalized self-attention for each client while aggregating the other parameters among the clients.
-Instead of using the vanilla personalization mechanism that maintains the self-attention layers of each client locally, we proposed the \emph{learn-to-personalize} mechanism to further encourage cooperation among clients and to increase the scablability and generalization of FedTP.
+Instead of using the vanilla personalization mechanism that maintains the self-attention layers of each client locally, we proposed the \emph{learn-to-personalize} mechanism to further encourage cooperation among clients and to increase the scalability and generalization of FedTP.
 Specifically, the \emph{learn-to-personalize} is realized by learning a hypernetwork on the server that outputs the personalized projection matrices of self-attention layers to generate client-wise queries, keys and values.
 Moreover, we also provided the generalization bound for FedTP with the \emph{learn-to-personalize} mechanism.

 Comprehensive experiments have verified that FedTP with the \emph{learn-to-personalize} mechanism delivers great performance in non-IID scenarios and outperforms state-of-the-art methods in personalized federated learning.
-Since FedTP learns a central hypernetwork over all clients, the model adapts better to novel clients with the fewest tuning parameters, which confirms its better generalization to novel clients with the \emph{learn-to-personalize} mechanism.
+Since FedTP learns a central hypernetwork over all clients, the model adapts better to novel clients , which confirms its better generalization to novel clients with the \emph{learn-to-personalize} mechanism.
 When the local datasets suffer from different levels of noise, the performance of FedTP is better than other benchmarks in all cases, which indicates that FedTP is more robust.
 Notably, FedTP enjoys good compatibility with many advanced personalized federated learning methods, i.e., we can simply combine FedTP with these methods, including FedPer, FedRod and KNN-Per, etc to further enhance the model performance.
 It can be seen that these combined models have achieved better performance according to the experimental results.
-A more communication-efficient and more robust FedTP is under consideration for our future work.
+The primary limitation of FedTP is its slow training speed compared to CNNs-based federated learning models, a common issue of Transformer-based methods.
+A more computation-efficient and communication-efficient FedTP is under consideration for our future work.